 There have been many, many cases that deal with functional claiming.
 However, U.S. courts have not not definitely and conclusively resolved these issues.
 That is not really surprising because patent applicants have numerous incentives to try to obtain monopoly rights over more than what they invent.

-In the USPTO’s Board of Patent Appeals and Interferences’ (BPAI) precedential case Ex parte Miyazaki (which now seems abrogated, at least in major part), it was explained that “when [a] limitation encompasses any and all structures or acts for performing a recited function, including those which were not what the applicant had invented, the disclosure fails to provide a scope of enablement commensurate with the scope of the claim . . . .”
+In the USPTO’s Board of Patent Appeals and Interferences’ (BPAI) precedential case Ex parte Miyazaki (which now seems to stand in conflict with Federal Circuit cases, at least in major part), it was explained that “when [a] limitation encompasses any and all structures or acts for performing a recited function, including those which were not what the applicant had invented, the disclosure fails to provide a scope of enablement commensurate with the scope of the claim . . . .”
 Such purely functional claim language is unpatentable unless the applicant has given the public notice that the limiting conditions of 35 U.S.C. § 112, sixth paragraph (now § 112(f)) are being invoked.
 Therefore, according to Miyazaki, purely functional claim language is unpatentable when it is “unlimited either by (1) the application of 35 U.S.C. § 112[(f)], or (2) the additional recitation of structure.” (emphasis in original).

 Where this has been complicated is that the Federal Circuit has (controversially) held that purely functional language that does not use “means for” to explicitly invoke § 112(f) might still be interpreted as means-plus-function language.
 This stands in contrast to the more convincingly-argued BPAI Miyazaki decision regarding the need for notice to the public regarding invocation of § 112(f) limitations.
 The Federal Circuit is trying to save applicants from themselves (and potentially from the invalidity or unpatentability of the purely functional claims they chose to pursue) at the expense of the general public’s entitlement to clarity and predictability regarding the scope and validity of patent claims.
-This is also another example of Federal Circuit hostility to Supreme Court precedent regarding breadth- or preemption-related invalidity issues.
+This is also another example of Federal Circuit hostility to Supreme Court precedent regarding breadth- or preemption-related invalidity issues other than for sliding-scale enablement requirements.

 Austen Zuege is an attorney at law and registered U.S. patent attorney in Minneapolis whose practice encompasses patents, trademarks, copyrights, domain name cybersquatting, IP agreements and licensing, freedom-to-operate studies, client counseling, and IP litigation.
 If you have patent, trademark, or other IP issues, he can help.